evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

   return msg;
 };
 ```
-There was no much follow up in the Freecodecamp thread after all, but I still wanted to check the problem, only to find what appeared to be some errors in the solution above.
+There was no much follow up in the Freecodecamp thread after all, but I still wanted to check the problem and the code on the Rosetta Code page, only to find some possible errors in the code.

 > Keep in mind that the current Rosetta Code solution can be eventually updated

 This motivated me to revise the problem.

-Similarly I wanted for some time to test the use of [d3.js](https://d3js.org/) and [scrollama.js](https://github.com/russellsamora/scrollama) for storytelling.
+At the same time, I wanted for a while to test the use of [d3.js](https://d3js.org/) and [scrollama.js](https://github.com/russellsamora/scrollama) for storytelling, and this problem seemed like a good opportunity to give it a go.

 So what not to combine those two interests and to make **an animation of few things we should know to get a solution of the Rosetta Code problem**?

 Notice that I won't provide any code here: I will only show some theory that could help to solve it.
 I will end this post with a short discussion about my findings and how they compare to the posted Rosetta Code solution.
-Similarly, I would like to write about what I discovered working with d3.js and scrollama.js, but that will be left for a different post.

 So...
 Let's get this started!